jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

    :width: 600
    :align: center

-4. Clicking on "Select file to upload" button file manager on your PC will be opened
+4. Clicking the "Select file to upload" button file manager on your PC will be opened
-5. As soon as file is chosen you can click on the "Next" button
+5. As soon as file is chosen you can click the "Next" button

 At this moment you will observe modal window with uploaded csv file and two configuration options of importing file "Header 1st row?" and "Replace".
 To read more about import logic depends on configuration :ref:`click here <import logic>`